-Plumas District Hospital is excited to launch our Child Care Center for ALL families in our community.
-Our program runs from 8am-4pm, Monday through Friday and is licensed for children ages 0-entry into kindergarten.
+Plumas District Hospital is excited to launch our Child Care Center for families in our community.
+Our program will initially run from 8am-4pm, Monday through Friday and is licensed for children ages 0-5 years.Apply now

 Once you have applied, the Child Care Director will reach out to you regarding acceptance into the program and any questions you may have.
 Upon application approval, the enrollment process will begin.